 How to Become One: Buyers and purchasing agents typically have a bachelor’s degree.
 Purchasing managers must also have a few years of work experience.

-Job Outlook: Overall employment of purchasing managers and buyers and purchasing agents is projected to decline 6 percent over the next ten years.
-The outsourcing and automation of less complex procurement functions are among contributing factors causing employment declines for these occupations.
+Job Outlook: Overall employment of purchasing managers and buyers and purchasing agents is projected to decline 4 percent over the next ten years.

 Related Careers: Compare the job duties, education, job growth, and pay of purchasing managers, buyers, and purchasing agents with similar occupations.

 Following is everything you need to know about a career as a buyer or purchasing agent with lots of details.
 As a first step, take a look at some of the following jobs, which are real jobs with real employers.
 You will be able to see the very real job career requirements for employers who are actively hiring.
 The link will open in a new tab so that you can come back to this page to continue reading about the career:

 You will be responsible for deeply understanding customers’ hopes and anxieties as they consider purchasing and using Microsoft 365, and you will generate UX…

 Paid overtime up to manager level.
 Budget development and tracking including the management of daily purchasing operational tasks with emphasis on goods in,…

 Assisting line manager and team members with ad hoc administration duties and projects.
 The Purchasing Administrator will be responsible for maintaining the…